PingOne

 An SPN is a unique identifier of a service instance and is used by Kerberos to associate a service with a DNS domain.
 When a Kerberos authentication challenge is issued by a URL, the SPN ensures that Windows generates a credential that can only be validated by that service account.

-Use the Windows utility setspn to configure two SPNs for each PingOne region.
-To find the SPNs for various PingOne regions, learn more in SPN reference.
+Use the Windows utility setspn to configure two SPNs for each PingOne geography.
+Learn more about how to find the SPNs for the different PingOne geographies in SPN reference.

 You can also use ADSI Edit to configure the SPN values.